wp-plugins/multi-twitter-widget/readme.txt

 ## CHANGELOG
+- 1.4.3 Fixing the auto link conversion thanks to Roger
 - 1.4.2 Code cleanup
 - 1.4.1 Updating docs and links
 - 1.4.0	Built in better cache handling, added options for credits and styles